Bhavana1612/generic-data-ingestion-service/README.md

 - Business applications
 - Public datasets

-Each external API may have different:
+Different APIs may have different:

-- Endpoints
 - Response formats
 - Authentication mechanisms
 - Pagination approaches
+- Data structures

-Creating separate integrations for every API increases development effort and maintenance complexity.
+Building separate integrations for every API increases development and maintenance effort.

-This project provides a generic ingestion pipeline that can connect with different APIs and store the received data reliably.
+This project provides a generic ingestion pipeline that can connect with external APIs, process responses, and persist data without source-specific application changes.

 ---
-## Supported API Sources

-The service has been tested with multiple REST APIs:

-1. DummyJSON Products API
-   - JSON response ingestion
-   - Simple JSON connector

-2. JSONPlaceholder Users API
-   - Different JSON response structure
-   - Validates generic processing
 # Solution Overview

-The service accepts an API URL and connector type from the client.
+The service accepts an external API endpoint and connector type.

 The ingestion workflow: